 Jess Seraiva was born and raised in New Hampshire, where she earned her Bachelor’s degree in Creative Writing from New Hampshire Institute of Art.

-After driving across country to start a new life in California in 2015, Jess looked for a new career where she could make a difference.
+After moving to California, Jess looked for a new career where she could make a difference.
 As the Business Office Manager, Jess supports the business end of Sober College.
 Her brother Jason struggled with his own addiction to drugs for years before his passing is 2012, and Sober College seemed to be just what she was looking for.
 Jess says, “Sober College treats everyone like family, it is hard not to want to be a part of something bigger than yourself.”

 Sober College Mentors